hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 Delete the target folder

-Run anchor build, this will add a new keypair to target/deploy
+Run "anchor build --solana-version 1.18.4" this will add a new keypair to target/deploy

+Start localnet solana-test-validator in another WSL instance

+Run "anchor deploy" in the first WSL instance

-run anchor keys list, this will give you the new program id
+Run anchor keys list, this will give you the new program ids

-copy the id to the top of your solang contract(s)
+Copy the id(s) to the top of your solang contract(s) and also to Anchor.toml

-run anchor build again
+Run anchor build again to get the correct id(s) in target/types folder

-and anchor deploy